KhronosGroup/Vulkan-Loader/docs/LoaderLayerInterface.md

 dispatch pointer from the `VkDevice` object, which is the parent of the `VkCommandBuffer` object, should be copied into the newly created object.

+### Versioning and Activation Interactions

+There are several interacting rules concerning the activation of layers with non-obvious results.
+This not an exhaustive list but should better clarify the behavior of the loader in complex situations.

+* The API version specified by an implicit layer is used to determine whether the layer should be enabled.
+If the layer's API version is less than the version given by the application in `VkApplicationInfo`, the implicit layer is not enabled.
+Thus, any implicit layers must have an API version that is the same or higher than the application.
+This applies to implicit meta layers and the override layer.
+Therefore, an application which supports an API version that is newer than any implicit meta layers will prevent the meta layer from activating.

+* An implicit layer will ignore its disable environment variable being set if it is a component in an active meta layer.

+* The environment `VK_LAYER_PATH` only affects explicit layer searching, not implicit.
+Layers found in this path are treated as explicit, even if they contain all the requisite fields to be an implicit layer.
+This means they will not be implicitly enabled.

+* Meta layers do not have to be implicit - they can be explicit.
+It cannot be assumed that because a meta layer is present that it will be active.

+* The `blacklisted_layers` member of the override meta layer will prevent both implicitly enabled and explicitely enabled layers from activating.
+Any layers in an application's `VkInstanceCreateInfo::ppEnabledLayerNames` that are in the blacklist will not be enabled.

+* The `app_keys` member of the override meta layer will make a meta layer apply to only applications found in this list.
+If there are any items in the app keys list, the meta layer isn't enabled for any application except those found in the list.

+* The `override_paths` member of the override meta layer, if present, will replace the search paths the loader uses to find component layers.
+If any component layer isn't present in the override paths, the override meta layer is not applied.
+So if an override meta layer wants to mix default and custom layer locations, the override paths must contain both custom and default layer locations.

 ## Layer Manifest File Format